When a Blogger Loses Her Day Job: 10 Months Later

 Truth #5 – I Earned about $35,000 From Blogging This Year

-I told my husband that the other day, and he soooo wasn’t impressed (“Yeah, but how much did you make with your day job??!!”).
-Yes, it’s less than the $67,000 I earned in my day job, but $35,000 isn’t anything to sneeze at, considering that in 2013 this blog earned about $10,000!
-(In an upcoming post, I’ll share with you exactly how I earned money, aside from ads).
+I told my husband that the other day and he soooo wasn’t impressed (“Yeah, but how much did you make with your day job??!!”).
+Yes, it’s less than the $67,000 I earned in my day job, but $35,000 isn’t anything to sneeze at, considering that a year after I started this blog (2012) this blog earned about $10,000!

-But when I calculated everything up, it was exciting to see that I had grown so much from the previous year!
+But when I calculated everything up, it was exciting to see that I had grown financially!

 I’m still worried about money, though.
 Hubby is stretched further because of this change.
 And things are definitely tighter.
 But I can only hope that my blog grows.